tbenjis/Nigerian-App-List/README.md

 # Nigerian App List

-I decided to maintain an open database of all mobile applications built in Nigeria.
+We decided to maintain an open list of good mobile applications built in Nigeria or developed for Nigerians.
 This will allow Nigerians find locally developed mobile applications on different platforms specifically (Android and IOS) for now.

 ## How to add an app